HMAS Childers: Operational history

 Assigned to Ardent Division, Childers is based in Cairns and performs border protection and fisheries protection patrols.

 In January 2014, Childers visited Burma as part of Australian Government efforts to strengthen relations with the Government of Myanmar; the first RAN ship since HMAS Quiberon in 1959.

+On 4 September, Childers participated in the mobile Fleet Review in the event of the 50th Independence Day of Papua New Guinea.
+The review was held at the Port Moresby harbour and was conducted and led by INS Kadmatt.
+A total of seven warships from five nations took part in the review formation, with the other ships being the Auguste Bénébig, HMPNGS Gilbert Toropo, HMPNGS Ted Diro, HMPNGS Rochus Lokinap and VOEA Ngahau Koula.
+Each ship sailed at an interval of 600 yards with precision.